Projection-free Algorithms for Online Convex Optimization with Adversarial Constraints: Introduction

 Online Convex Optimization (OCO) provides a foundational framework for studying decision-making under uncertainty, especially in optimization and machine learning \citep{hazan2022introduction}.
 In this problem, an online algorithm competes against an adaptive adversary to minimize \emph{regret}, defined as the cumulative cost incurred by the algorithm and the cumulative cost incurred by the best-fixed action in hindsight, where the cost functions are assumed to be convex.
 We generalize this framework by incorporating adversarial constraints, where convex constraint functions are revealed online along with the cost functions.
 This problem, commonly known as \emph{Constrained} Online Convex Optimization (COCO), has been extensively studied in the literature.
 Specifically, on round $t\geq 1$, the online algorithm first selects a feasible action $x_t$ from a convex decision set $\mathcal{X}.$ After that, the adversary reveals a convex cost function $f_t :\mathcal{X} \mapsto \mathbb{R}$ and a convex constraint function $g_t: \mathcal{X} \mapsto \mathbb{R}.$ As a result, the algorithm incurs an instantaneous cost of $f_t(x_t)$ and a constraint violation penalty (in case the current constraint is not satisfied) of $\max(0, g_t(x_t))\equiv g_t(x_t)^+.$ Let $T$ be the number of rounds for which the above game is played.
 The goal of the online policy is to choose a sequence of feasible actions $\{x_t\}_{t=1}^T$ so that both the regret ($\textsc{Regret}_T$) and the Cumulative Constraint Violations ($\textsc{CCV}_T$), are simultaneously minimized, where we define

-In the above definition, $x^\star \in \mathcal{X}$ is any fixed benchmark which satisfies all constraints, namely $g_t(x^\star) \leq 0, \forall t.$ Note that when all constraint functions are identically equal to zero, the COCO problem reduces to the standard OCO problem, where the only objective is to minimize the regret.
+In the above definition, $x^\star \in \mathcal{X}$ is any fixed benchmark which satisfies all constraints, namely $g_t(x^\star) \leq 0, \forall t.$ We have also derived results while considering a stronger benchmark, one where it does not have to satisfy all the constraints and some violation is allowed.
+We have dealt with this in more detail in Appendix \ref{sec:budget_constraints}.
+The analysis and the definition of the benchmark follows from \citet{sarkar2025online}.

+Note that when all constraint functions are identically equal to zero, the COCO problem reduces to the standard OCO problem, where the only objective is to minimize the regret.
 The COCO problem has been the subject of extensive study, including works by \citet{sinha2024optimal, garber2024projectionfree, guo2022online, yi2021regret, mahdavi2012trading}.
 The optimal $O(\sqrt{T})$ regret and $\tilde{O}(\sqrt{T})$ CCV bound for the COCO problem was recently obtained by \citet{sinha2024optimal}, who proposed a first-order online algorithm using the AdaGrad subroutine.
 A major computational bottleneck of their algorithm, common to many standard OCO algorithms, \emph{e.g.,} Online Gradient Descent (OGD), is the Euclidean projection step onto the decision set $\mathcal{X}$.
-This step requires solving a quadratic optimization problem over the decision set on every round and can be a computational bottleneck for high dimensional problems, which are quite common in practice.
+This step requires solving a quadratic optimization problem over the decision set on every round and can be a computational bottleneck for high-dimensional problems, which are quite common in practice.